imilisav/GeesePatrol/README.md

 # Geese Patrol
 --------------

-Update: The site is complete, I now am working on hosting the site.
-The link + source code should be up soon.
+Update: The site is complete, you can find it here: geesepatrol.comxa.com

 --------------